sellmeadog/sellmeadog/apps/kenniejaydavis/blog/src/content/blog/wrong-answers-are-okay/index.md

 ### What if I'm Wrong?

-I have started to blog many times before with the goal of sharing my experience and knowledge with the community only to quit each time fearing that I might publish erroneous information and be shunned forever when it is discovered that I am a fraud.
+I have started to blog many times before with the goal of sharing my experience and knowledge only to quit each time fearing that I might publish erroneous information and be shunned forever when it is discovered that I am a fraud.

 Every time I wrote an article, doubt set in I inevitably found myself contemplating one of the following questions: